 Doctoral thesis projects must include the following:

 The project must be drawn up in A4 format, with a font size of 12.
+The length of the thesis project should preferably be 5-8 pages, with bibliography.

 During the assessment, the best project is given 50 points.
 The points given to other projects are calculated as a percentage of the best, based on the committee's assessment.
 For the result to be positive, 35 points must be earned.
 The scores depend on the following:

-• research purposes, problems and working hypotheses; connecting them to the literature and research methodology (25%);
+1) research purposes, problems and working hypotheses; connecting them to the literature and research methodology (25%);

-• overview of the existing literature, explaining the theoretical background of the research and connecting it to the research methodology (25%);
+2) overview of the existing literature, explaining the theoretical background of the research and connecting it to the research methodology (25%);

-• expected results and their novelty compared to earlier research (also topics of possible articles, if possible) (25%).
+4) expected results and their novelty compared to earlier research (also topics of possible articles, if possible) (25%).

 Entrance interview

 The purpose of the interview is to assess the feasibility of the doctoral thesis project and success of the studies, considering also the applicant´s previous experience in the field (based on the CV).
-The interview is used to assess the applicant’s ability to present the main points of the proposed doctoral thesis and to characterise their earlier research activities in connection with the thesis project as well as their motivation to complete the doctoral programme successfully on time.
+The interview is used to assess the applicant’s ability to present the main points of the proposed doctoral thesis and to characterize their earlier research activities in connection with the thesis project as well as their motivation to complete the doctoral program successfully on time.

 The maximum score for the interview is 50.
 The scores depend on the following: